realityexpander/How_to_program_from_ground_up/README.md

       [<img src="assets/2d_arrays.png" width="550"/>]()

-    - 2D Arrays in Code (in C, other languages may flip the order of rows and columns - yeah that's not confusing at all)
+    - 2D Arrays in Code
+      - in C, other languages may flip the order of rows and columns
+      - Yeah that's not confusing at all!!!
+      - C is a "row-major" language, meaning the rows is the first index and the columns is the second index
+      - Python is a "column-major" language, meaning the columns is the first index and the rows is the second index

       [<img src="assets/2dArraysInC.png" width="550"/>]()